MadeByParker/MadeByParker/README.md

 * Custom C# API - `finished`.
 * Linked Data Application display Plymouth Bus Stop Locations - `finished`
 * Storing Students enrolled on to multiple programmes in a Database + Mobile App to go with it - `finished`.
-* Group Project, designing and building a website using Drupal - `in progress`.
+* Group Project, designing and building a website using Drupal - `finished`.

 ## 💻 Technologies Used: